Githbhatia/Streamlit_ReadV2/README.md

 7/13/2025 Removed requirement that the zip archive contain only one free-field record.
 Can now download multiple records at a time from CESMD website and pick one to display.

+7/18/2025 Can now read PEER formated files form https://ngawest2.berkeley.edu/ - had to revise many parts to accomodate this new format.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/